lisabronwyn/tetris-tutorial/doc/drawing.md

 ```

 If we're going to draw a 20x10 grid of tiles, each 24x24 pixels in size, we
-need to make sure the canves we're drawing on is large enough.
+need to make sure the canvas we're drawing on is large enough.
 These lines
 change the width and height of the HTML canvas to be the appropriate size.
 Note
 that I said the width *of* the canvas.
 Similar to how we can assign functions
 to variables, we can also assign variables to variables.
 This is the basis of